 Visit the historic Court Green where the Debtors Jail, Sheriff’s Office and County Administration Offices have been in operation since 1795 – although the uses have changed through the years.
 A monument, erected in 1928 by the Daughters of the American Revolution, stands in front of the courthouse near a memorial honoring Confederate soldiers.

 Check in with the Mathews County Historical Society, headquartered in the Tompkins Cottage Museum circa 1820, one of the oldest wooden structures in the historic district, once owned by Christopher Tompkins, a prominent local planter, merchant, sea captain, and ship owner/builder, and the father of Capt.
 Sally Tompkins, the first woman to be commissioned an officer in the Confederate Army.

 New Point Comfort Lighthouse

 The third oldest lighthouse on the Bay, New Point Comfort Lighthouse was commissioned in 1804 by Thomas Jefferson.
 The 55-foot octagonal sandstone lighthouse sits on an island, separated from the mainland by the Hurricane of 1933.
 View by boat or from the New Point Comfort Preserve Observation Walkway.

 Fort Nonsense Historical Park is located at the intersection of routes 3 and 14.
 This Civil war era earthwork was built to prevent Union invasion from the East.
-The fortification preservation was completed in 2014 through the efforts of the Mathews county Historical society.
+The fortification preservation was completed in 2014 through the efforts of the Mathews County Historical Society.
 Trails wind past redans and redoubts and lead to an artillery position.
 The interactive digital signage aids in understanding the significance of the fort.

 Gwynn’s Island Museum